razvanvancea/pactumjs-api-boilerplate-framework/README.md

-# PactumJS is a Free & OpenSource REST API Testing Tool for all levels in a Test Pyramid.
-This boilerplate project is a starter to create automated tests for REST API Endpoints.
+# This boilerplate project is a starter pack for - PactumJS - a Free & OpenSource REST API Testing Tool.

 Official Docs: https://pactumjs.github.io/introduction/welcome.html